Senior Thesis Guidelines

 - Block 7: Topic submission, collective meeting, advisor assignment

-- Preregistration: Register for RE405 in the fall and RE406 in the spring
+- Preregistration: Register for RE405 in the fall and save a block for RE406 in the spring

 - Preliminary research